 Meal Planning Ideas

 My meal planning has a pattern to it and we typically repeat meals that we enjoy.
 This is the weekly idea guide that I use when I plan our meals.
 I also switch this up during different times of the year.
 In the summer we keep it more simple and add more salads.
 In the winter I add things like soups and stews to the line-up.

 - Monday – Mediterranean – For our family, it typically is a pasta dish but meatless Mondays are also an option.

-- Tuesday – Taco Tuesday – This our theme and we almost always have taco’s.
-We do however rotate with turkey, beef, fish and shrimp.
+- Tuesday – Taco Tuesday – This is our theme and we almost always have tacos.
+We do however rotate with turkey, beef, fish, and shrimp.

 - Wednesday – Breakfast for Dinner – We have chickens so there are always plenty of eggs in our house.
 I’m a big fan of Frittatas.
 You can add many different leftovers to your mixture and help clean out the fridge.

-- Thursday – Loving Lemons – We love lemon and on Thursday I use a lemon based recipe.
-It usually includes fish, chicken or pork.
+- Thursday – Loving Lemons – We love lemons and on Thursday I use a lemon-based recipe.
+It usually includes fish, chicken, or pork.

 - Friday – Fast Friday – We do something simple like sandwiches or burgers.
 Almost always something we can do on the grill in the warmer months.
 Sometimes we just do appetizers for dinner.

-- Sunday – Sunday Dinner – Both “Handy” and me were brought up in families that had a big mid-day family meal after church.
-In our homes it was typically a roast.
+- Sunday – Sunday Dinner – Both “Handy” and I were brought up in families that had a big mid-day family meal after church.
+In our homes, it was typically a roast.
 We continue that tradition but we switch it up with a whole chicken and a turkey breast.
-We don’t always have a pork or beef roasts.
+We don’t always have pork or beef roasts.